Ficool

 The students are in a meadow.

-'Oh, this is the Quirt Meadows.
+'Oh, this is the infamous Quiet Meadows.
 I've always heard great things about its beauty.'

-Everyone goes to find their spot among the pulsing vibrant ground,
+Everyone finds their spot among the pulsating and vibrant ground.

-They're in an empty room with a push-bar door at the side.
+They're in an empty room with a push-bar door to one of the sides.

 Reinhard speaks softly with a little excitement.
 "Now, I know that this isn't a part of religious studies, but I came here to…" he searches for an answer.